robertbenson/utc_java/README.md

         JUnit will need to be installed and included in the classpath in order to run the junit tests.
         Add gradle dependency to handle JSONObjects

-    1. UtcUtils.java     java class with time functions
+    1. UtcUtils.java     java class with time methods
     2. UtcUtilsTest      junit tests
 ## About me